Víctor Coello

-Víctor Arturo Coello Paz (born 29 July 1974 in Villanueva, Honduras) is a Honduran former footballer who played as goalkeeper.
+Víctor Arturo Coello Paz (born 29 July 1974) is a Honduran former footballer who played as goalkeeper.

 Club career

 On 22 December 1993, Coello made his domestic league debut with Marathón in a 1-1- draw against Deportes Progreseño.
 In summer 2009 he moved to Deportes Savio.
 He joined Platense before the 2010 Apertura championship.

 In January 2013, Coello signed a six-month deal with second division side Juticalpa in their bid to win promotion to the top tier.

 International career

 Coello made his debut for Honduras in an April 1997 UNCAF Nations Cup match against Panama and has earned a total of 33 caps, scoring no goals.
 He has represented his country in 1 FIFA World Cup qualification match and played at the 1997, 2003, 2005 and 2007 UNCAF Nations Cups as well as at the 2003 and 2005 CONCACAF Gold Cups.

 His final international was a February 2007 UNCAF Nations Cup match against Panama.